Cooking with toddlers has to many benefits and helps them learn and grow. Here are 11 reasons you should cook with your toddler!

 Having your toddler in the kitchen with you is an easy to way to keep an eye on them while making dinner and having them learn in the process.

-For me, it’s easier to spend a little extra time making dinner than spending 40 minutes playing with him and then trying to cook dinner as quickly as possible while he whines for me to continue playing with him.
-The cooking option is actually a little less stressful for us!
+For me, it's easier to spend a little extra time making dinner and cleaning up than spending 40 minutes playing with him and then trying to cook dinner as quickly as possible while he whines for me to continue playing with him.

 As I mentioned before, if your child is not super into helping you cook, here are 10 ideas to get toddlers interested in cooking.